GiacomoLaw/pokefinder/README.md

 You can use it as a Pokedex to check of Pokemon you have caught on certain routes, or as a route guide to find where to catch the Pokemon you next want to find.

 ## Features:
-* Every Pokemon from every route
+* Pokemon sorted by route and location, so you can find them easily
-* Automatic selection of duplicate Pokemon that you have already selected
+* Automatic selection of duplicate Pokemon that you have already selected, so you won't go hunting for Pokemon you already have
-* Local save
+* Local save, so you can always load up the previous state of your checklist when you left the page
-* Links to each route section
+* Links to each route section, so you can easily navigate them
 * And more!

 The project uses [Pokesprite](https://github.com/msikma/pokesprite) for the Pokemon sprites.